oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 ---
-title: Get started with Ruby in Rails on OCI
+title: Get started with Ruby on Rails on Oracle Cloud
 parent: tutorials
 tags:
 - ruby